silentFred/praating-ai/README.md

 - **continuous**: Always listening, automatically detects speech and transcribes when you pause

 ### Finding your mouse button

-Run this to detect which button number your mouse uses:

 ```bash
 python3 -c "from pynput import mouse